 Rotation in Community Medicine

 In the final block of the PGY-1 year, residents participate in a month-long curriculum based at Highland Family Medicine (HFM) and in the community.
-Designed to explore social and economic determinants of health and medical care as well as to develop skills for community-level interventions, the month provides seminar discussions and group and individual project development.
+The rotation is designed to explore social and economic determinants of health and to develop skills for community-level interventions.
+The month provides seminar discussions and group and individual project development.
 Areas covered in seminars include public health, social epidemiology, culture and health, medical economics/politics, and occupational health.
 Also, field trips to local industrial sites provide firsthand experience in occupational health issues.
 This block provides an important time to look at the social context in which medical care is delivered and health/illness is determined.

-The month also provides a timely opportunity for residents ending their intern year to meet together as a group to reaffirm their commitment to Family Medicine after the varied demands of the first year.
-The group-generated project is achieved within the month.
+The month also provides a timely opportunity for residents ending their intern year to meet together as a group to reaffirm their commitment to Family Medicine and to re-establish their own sense of community after the varied demands of the first year.
+A group-generated project is completed within the month and presented to the entire department.

-Residents may also take time during this month to identify a project in an area of interest that they wish to pursue longitudinally during their second and third years of residency.
+Residents may also take time during this month to identify an individual project in an area of interest that they wish to pursue longitudinally during their second and third years of residency.
+Protected time off from clinic or rotations is provided to residents who select a Focused Area of Interest (FAI) project.

 Previous group projects have included: